-Based upon information contained within the 12/14/17 draft ANR Act 171 Guidance document titled "Planning: A Key Step Towards Protecting Forest and Wildlife Resources", "habitat connectors" are those areas of land or water that links larger patches of habitat within a landscape to allow for the movement migration, and dispersal of animals and plants.
+Based upon information contained within the ANR Act 171 Guidance document 12/14/17 draft titled "Planning: A Key Step Towards Protecting Forest and Wildlife Resources" "habitat connectors" are those areas of land or water that links larger patches of habitat within a landscape to allow for the movement migration, and dispersal of animals and plants.
 They can be a forest block, riparian area, or a specific road crossing that wildlife repeatedly use.
-Forest fragmentation contributes to the loss of wildlife habitat, and the loss or decline of habitat connectivity and minimizes a species' ability to travel between hunting breeding and migration grounds.
+Forest fragmentation contributes to the loss of wildlife habitat, and the loss or decline of habitat connectivity minimizes a species ability to travel between hunting, breeding and migration grounds.

-As noted above within the Forest Lands section of this chapter, the State of Vermont maps and ranks lands and waters that support important ecosystems, natural communities, habitats, and species.
+As noted above within the Forest Lands section of this chapter, the State of Vermont maps and ranks important and significant landscape features.
 The Region's Highest Priority Connectivity Blocks are comprised of habitat blocks that are of the greatest importance for wildlife movement and genetic exchange on a regional scale.
 Together with the Region's Highest Priority Interior Forest Blocks these data layers represent a regionally connected network of forest that provides high-quality interior forest habitat.
-The inclusion of Highest Priority Surface Water and Riparian Areas identifies additional lands along streams, rivers, lakes and ponds which also serve as wildlife corridors.
+The inclusion of Highest Priority Surface Water and Riparian Areas identifies wildlife corridors for waterdependent species.
 See Natural Resource Map #3.